Helpful Gardening Tips

 The flower-covered stems on this shrub appear in clusters that can be up to 2-inches wide.
 The branches on this shrub grow up to 8-feet tall swoop gracefully towards the ground creating a fountain-like appearance.
 Often the Spiraea Van Houtte grows up to 10-feet wide.

-This shrub puts on so many tiny white flowers that it can be challenging to see the leaves when it is blooming.
+This shrub puts on so many tiny white flowers that it can be challenging to see the leaves blooming.
 The rest of the year, this plant’s leaves make it very attractive.
 The leaves on this shrub are dark blue-green and can be up to 1.5-inches long.
-These leaves have from three-to-five lobes.
+These leaves have to three-to-five lobes.
 The lobes are often not very pronounced.
 While many leaves stay dark green throughout the growing season, others may have a purplish tint in the fall.